Questions? Call0808 196 1942orMessage us

 Pre-treatment requirements

-Before beginning the surrogacy process, several pre-treatment requirements must be met to ensure a successful and secure journey for everyone involved:
+Before beginning the surrogacy process, several pre-treatment requirements must be met to ensure a successful and secure journey for everyone involved.
+This includes:

 Counselling

-Discussions with a counsellor are required for you, your surrogate, and you and your surrogate together.
-There are lots of emotional and practical issues surrounding surrogacy for all parties, and couples have indicated that counselling is very helpful in identifying potential issues that they hadn’t previously considered.
-The joint session for you and your surrogate will include discussions around the agreement between the surrogate and intended parents.
+Counselling is required for you, your surrogate and you and your surrogate together.
+There are many emotional and practical issues surrounding surrogacy for all parties, and couples have indicated that counselling is helpful in identifying potential issues that they hadn’t previously considered.
+The joint session for you and your surrogate will allow you to discuss the surrogacy agreement.

 Legal advice